-As part of developing your organization’s funding strategy, you’re going to want to research the funders you’re interested in to confirm that the funders are reasonable prospects.
+As part of developing your organization’s funding strategy, you’re going to want to research funders to confirm that they are reasonable prospects.
 This is where a funder landscape analysis enters the picture.
 A landscape analysis involves an in-depth review of a specific group or class of funders to identify funding trends and programmatic priorities.
 After you complete this in-depth research, you’ll be in a better position to decide which funders (specific funders or class of funders) to keep on your list and which ones to drop.
 Additionally, the analysis may suggest ways your organization can position itself to respond to both the current and forecasted funding environment.

 Below we go through the basic process of conducting a landscape analysis.
 We also provide a summary of what you can expect to get out of the process in terms of actionable information.

-Before we start, we want to underscore that a landscape analysis requires a significant amount of time and resources.
-Because of this, it’s not worth undertaking if your organization has no intention of changing its funding strategy regardless of what you discover through your analysis.
+Before we start, we want to underscore that conducting a landscape analysis requires a significant investment of time and resources.
+Because of this, it’s not worth undertaking if your organization is unlikely to change its funding strategy regardless of what you discover through your analysis.